 Related Reading: Wrong Things Men Think & Believe About Women

-When a woman proposes to man, it can ruffle a few feathers.
+When a woman proposes to a man, it can ruffle a few feathers.
 To make sure your proposal doesn’t go sideways, here are some things to consider before you go shopping for engagement rings:

 - Do you want to make it public?
 Are you prepared to deal with the sexism that might flow in with the praise?